 CSAD selects Associates in a competitive application and interview process.
-Selection as an Associate is an honor, a chance to develop skills and networks.
 Thanks to generous funding from the Thomas W. Smith Foundation, the CSAD Associates is now a paid position.

 Associates will be paid based on hours worked, including a required weekly meeting, CSAD events where the Associate has a role or responsibilities (Associates are not paid merely for sitting in an audience), training workshops, hospitality for guest speakers, and a variety of special projects.
 Associates will have some flexibility in taking on projects that will require varying amounts of time in the range of 3-10 hours in a week.

 CSAD Associates will deepen their knowledge of and experiences with the civic responsibilities and processes of American democracy.
 They will also learn:

 - To organize an event on current affairs, including researching speakers, arranging the venue or technology set-up, devising the format, preparing background briefs and interview questions, publicity, and event management.

 - To contribute to a team with a shared purpose and commitment to integrity, excellence, and a rigorously non-partisan exploration of political issues.

 - To create and edit communications of various kinds that are pithy, engaging, and intellectually serious, yet accessible to the general public.

 - To evaluate sources for bias and credibility.

 - To engage with outside speakers and authorities with confidence and professional poise.